The Madaxeman

 >

-As many of the men fell under the baleful influence of Yanis Varoufakis' Pelopennesian Acropolis, more Greek-led knights steamed into the other Death star as well, slamming into the rather surprised Arab Swordsmen.
+After drinking Spartan wine that tasted as if it was made from the tears of Nana Mouskouri's olive-oil rubbed Persian slave tutor, more Greek-led knights steamed into the other Death star as well, slamming into the rather surprised Arab Swordsmen.

 The Spanish had bet everything on Red (& White) with the Embedded Knight General leading the way from the front.